daraduda/ufg/README.md

 ## Overview

-UnifiedFileGateway is a prototype solution designed to address file management challenges across multiple ASP.NET Web application instances (Local, Central, and Service portals) that share the same codebase but differ in configuration.
+UnifiedFileGateway is a prototype solution designed to address file management challenges across multiple ASP.NET Web application instances (Central Portal) that share the same codebase but differ in configuration.
 The solution provides a unified interface for file operations with integrated antivirus scanning and user notification capabilities.

 ## Problem Statement

-The system manages files across two ASP.NET Web application instances:
+The system manages files across one ASP.NET Web application instance:
-1. **Central Portal** - Centralized file management with Citrix Farm integration
+1. **Central Portal** - Centralized file management
-2. **Service Portal** - External service access

 Key challenges addressed:
 - **File Processing**: Special folders like `CentralStorage` (processed by external antivirus)